 - How long you’ve had insurance coverage without a lapse for the past year or more

 - Your credit history

 - The next factor is your age.
 A teenager will pay a much higher premium, and will have an exponential effect on the insurance rate because of inexperience and higher risk.

 - South Carolina SR22 insurance cost will also will significantly increase you own a car that needs to be insured.
 The vehicle make and model, price and age will impact the rate, and whether you want full coverage or just liability insurance.
-You can save on insurance premium by having insurance coverage with any lapse of coverage of coverage.
+You can save on your insurance premium by having insurance coverage with any lapse of coverage of coverage.

 What if you have no car but need SR22 insurance?
 When you don’t own a vehicle, you’ll obtain South Carolina non owners SR22 insurance.

 How can I lower my insurance costs in the future?

 There are ways to get cheap affordable SR22 insurance before you need it, and steps you can take to get lower insurance rates after your SR22 requirement is completed.

 - $25,000 Property Damage